jurios/laravel-filters/README.md

 ```
 class CarFilters extends QueryFilters
 {
+    /*
+     * We are overridin the filter "color" in order to filter cars with an specific color which wheels are the same color
+     */
     protected function color($value)
     {
-        //Here we are overriding the filter "name".
-        //The idea here is adding statements to the $this->query (QueryBuilder containing the results)
+        //The idea here is adding statements to the $this->results (QueryBuilder containing the results)
+        // as we are extending a QueryFilters class

+        // If you are extending from CollectionFilters, $this->results contains the Collection.

         //We change the behaviour, now filter color will filter by the car color AND the wheels color.
-The operator will be ignored
+        //The operator for this filter will be ignored

         $this->results->where('color_wheels', $value)->where('color', $value);

-        //The results MUST be returned
+        //The new results MUST be returned

         return $this->results;
     }
 }